gianluca-rainis/FreeIdeas/README.md

 **All previous versions of the FreeIdeas License are considered governed by the latest published version of the FreeIdeas License.**

 ## ֎ AI Disclaimer
-THE AI WAS USED IN THIS PROJECT ONLY IN THE DEBUG PHASE.
+AI WAS USED IN THIS PROJECT IN THE DEBUG PHASE AND AS AN ASSISTANT FOR THE MIGRATION PROCESS (PHP/JS TO NEXT.JS/REACT).

-NO TYPE OF AI WAS USED FOR THE DESIGN, DEVELOPMENT OR ACTUAL IMPLEMENTATION FOR THIS PROJECT.
+NO AI WAS USED IN THE DESIGN OF THE SITE OR ITS CONCEPTION.

+AI USE WAS LIMITED TO ESSENTIAL CASES.

-EVERITHING WAS DEVELOPED BY THE AUTHOR.
+EVERYTHING WAS DEVELOPED BY THE AUTHOR.

 ## Logos
 FreeIdeas has two official logos: